sonnydavidson/SonnyDavidsonT2A2/README.md

 ## R8 - Describe your projects models in terms of the relationships they have with each other
+With in this projects I have used then MVC model. this has allowed me to structure my application in a very simple and effcient manner.
+Each of the models within this

 ## R9 - Discuss the database relations to be implemented in your application